 UPDATE (12/4/2020): Get the latest recommendations from the CDC at https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/index.html

 Before you decide to go sailing you should check with your local county, city or municipality to understand what they are recommending.
 While some cities/counties are on a soft lockdown your locations may not be on restrictions.
-For example, in New York, everyone is ordered to work from home but solitary walks and outdoor exercise is permitted.
-In California, walks outside are permitted while practicing social distancing.
-Those two states are being effected greatly by the Coronavirus and your location may have different restrictions.
+Some regions are being effected greatly by the Coronavirus and your location may have different restrictions.

 How those restrictions relate to sailing is somewhat ambiguous.

 If you do sail, here are some guidelines to follow:

 While we are in the CoronaVirus crisis social distancing has been recommended by the experts as the best way to limit exposure to the germs that can spread the virus.
 If you decide to go sailing this is what you should do.
 These are some guidelines and recommendations if you decide to sail or take others out.

 These guidelines follow those that are being offered by the Center for Disease Control (CDC):

 - Cleaning refers to the removal of germs, dirt, and impurities from surfaces.
 Cleaning does not kill germs, but by removing them, it lowers their numbers and the risk of spreading infection.

 - Disinfecting refers to using chemicals to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs, but by killing germs on a surface after cleaning, it can further lower the risk of spreading infection.